 Get the ad-free experience for life

 As the IAU states on its website, the program “seeks to broaden the horizons of children, parents, and educators alike, to spark an interest in science, and to promote equal opportunities for pursuing a career in astronomy.”
-The program is conducted under the supervision of the Moroccan National Outreach Committee (NOC) for the dissemination of Astronomy to the General Public, which represents Morocco to the IAU.
+The program is conducted under the supervision of the Moroccan National Outreach Committee (NOC) to disseminate Astronomy to the General Public, representing Morocco to the IAU.

 As one of seventeen underserved communities selected by the campaign, the Asif n Ait Bounouh Association for Culture and Awareness (AABACA) in southern Morocco received a telescope donated by science equipment manufacturer BRESSER.
 The Asif Astronomy Club, led by AABACA member El-Mehdi Essaidi, has provided astronomy workshops with this astronomical telescope to school districts in southern Morocco since 2020.
 As El-Mehdi told Universe Today via email: